dxcamps/MicrosoftIntelIoTCamp/HOLs/readme.md

     ***Keep your ssh connection open, you'll need it later.***

 1. Next, we need to add an rpm package repository to the system.
 In your browser, navigate to your NUC's IP Address and login as root.
 Then navigate to the "**Packages"** page, and click the "**Add Repo +**" button.

     ![Add Repo](images/09010-AddRepo.png)

 1. In the "**Manage Repositories**" window, in the fields under "**Add New Repository**" enter the following, and click the "**Add Repository**" button:

+    > **Note**: The `IoT_Cloud` repo is provided by Intel and includes some packages for working with Azure's IoT services.
+Once we add a reference to the repo (which is what we are doing here), we can later install packages from it using apt-get.

     - Name - **IoT_Cloud**
     - URL - **`http://iotdk.intel.com/repos/iot-cloud/wrlinux7/rcpl13`**